Where to find blueberry picking near Champaign-Urbana

 1) Be sure to bring plenty of sunscreen; sunglasses and hats are also helpful.
 Remember, there is no shade while berry picking.
 As for shoes, rain boots are a good option – or something else that you don’t mind getting dirty or muddy.

-2) Where there is fruit there is often bugs.
+2) Where there is fruit you’ll find bugs.
 Go early as possible; be prepared with sunscreen and bug repellent.

 3) It is always a good idea to bring cash but more and more places are accepting credit.